"Anger masterclass” Q MAGAZINE

 my war is your war oUT now

-Second album My War is Your War produced by Rob Ellis (PJ Harvey) is out now via Xtra Mile Recordings accompanied by three video singles 'Year of Rage', 'My War is Your War' & 'Let Them Burn'.
+Second album My War is Your War produced by Rob Ellis (PJ Harvey) is out now via Xtra Mile Recordings accompanied by videos 'Year of Rage', 'My War is Your War' & 'Let Them Burn'.

 "Deux Furieuses are exciting, of that there is no doubt.
-My War is Your War spits, kicks & roars with a ruthless sincerity" LOUDER THAN WAR No 18 Albums of the Year 2019 - Top 50
+My War is Your War spits, kicks & roars with a ruthless sincerity."
+LOUDER THAN WAR

 My War is Your War lyrically and musically expands on their debut, taking the post-punk and riot grrrl influences of the predecessor and injecting a darker rock sound.
-The album reaches out to find common cause against a context of increasing right wing populism in Europe, the #MeToo movement and a friend’s suicide.
+The album reaches out to find common cause against a context of increasing right wing populism, the #MeToo movement and a friend’s suicide.

 Since their beginnings in 2013, Scottish vocalist/guitarist Ros Cairney and London Greek drummer Vas Antoniadou have earned a reputation for uncompromising politically charged rock.
-The duo have been championed by the likes of Q Magazine, Louder Than War, Classic Rock Magazine and Radio X DJ John Kennedy, whose enthusiasm caught the attention of Frank Turner and led to a support slot at his inaugural Lost Evenings Festival.
+The duo have been championed by the likes of Q Magazine, Classic Rock Magazine, Louder Than War and Radio X DJ John Kennedy, whose enthusiasm caught the attention of Frank Turner and led to a support slot at his inaugural Lost Evenings Festival.

-With second album My War is Your War firmly on the critically acclaimed shelf and powerhouse performances at Camden Rocks Festival and 2000 Thousand Trees Festival in 2019, deux furieuses kick start 2020 supporting Petrol Girls for two dates on their January UK tour.
+With new album My War is Your War firmly on the critically acclaimed shelf and powerhouse performances at Camden Rocks Festival and 2000 Trees Festival in 2019, Deux Furieuses have played UK dates supporting Soeur, Petrol Girls and an acoustic set as support to folk punk troubadour Frank Turner.

 Tracks of Wire by Phil Mongredien